Sharon McCormack Collection & Archives

 3D VIEWING NOTE: 3D Holograms are depicted in web-friendly 2D

-VIDEOS in 3D and 2D of Holograms @ Visual Alchemy (FaceBook)
+VIDEOS on YOU TUBE - 3D and 2D of Holograms @ Visual Alchemy

-The Curator's Room - Pre-Installations - Research - All Topics - Various Authors
+The Curator's Room - Research - All Topics - All Authors

 Multiplex motion-picture holograms by Sharon McCormack and Lloyd Cross inlcuding early computer-generated holograms by McCormack